-- Interns and CA-2 residents rotate on the pain service.
-During this experience, they work largely with chronic pain patients.
+Interns and CA-2 residents rotate on the chronic pain service.
+During this experience, they work largely with chronic pain patients in the outpatient pain clinic setting.
 Residents evaluate patients, make treatment recommendations and participate in diagnostic and therapeutic procedures (depending on level of training).
 Trainees also round on the acute pain patients in the hospital.
-Interns do not take call on the pain rotation.
+Interns and residents do not take call on the chronic pain rotation.

-- Regional anesthesia (approximately 3150 peripheral nerve blocks/year), neurosurgical anesthesia (almost 2100 cases/year), surgical intensive care (3200 admissions/year), orthopedics, otolaryngology, general surgery (including transplant and trauma) and pediatrics (almost 20% of our anesthetics involve patients < 18 years of age).
+Regional anesthesia (approximately 2500 peripheral nerve blocks/year), neurosurgical anesthesia (> 2700 cases/year), surgical intensive care (3560 admissions/year), orthopedics, otolaryngology, general surgery (including transplant and trauma) and pediatrics (almost 15% of our anesthetics involve patients < 12 years of age).

 Residents typically get 15 minute breaks in the morning and afternoon, and 30 minutes for lunch (with either faculty, other residents, or CRNAs providing the breaks).
 Our OR's usually begin to wind-down between 1600 and 1800; the night-call team, late-day CRNAs, and evening shift resident work to have residents out of the OR by 1800.
 Although we follow ACGME duty hour rules, residents are expected to remain with critically ill patients or major cases as long as necessary (for patient safety or educational value).

 If residents need to leave (for personal reasons) at some earlier time, they notify the OR control desk and we do our best to get them relieved.